INTERNSHIP OVERVIEW

 The Role of the Mentor

 Each student is paired with an on-site mentor who holds a Bachelor’s Degree or higher and understands and supports the goals of the program.
 Mentors communicate regularly with the HTHCV Internship coordinator about student progress, attendance, and project development.
-During the three-week immersion, teachers visit the worksites to check in and offer support.
+During the five-week immersion, teachers visit the worksites to check in and offer support.

 Every mentor must…